Eight dead after crowd surge at music festival in Texas

 At least eight people are dead and several others have been injured in a crowd surge that occurred on the opening night of the Astroworld Festival in Houston, Texas.

-According to officials, the crowd of around 50,000 festival attendees began to rush towards the stage during Travis Scott’s set around 9pm on Friday evening.
+According to officials, the crowd of around 50,000 attendees began to rush towards the stage during Travis Scott’s set around 9pm on Friday evening.

+The Houston Chronicle reported that Scott stopped multiple times during his 75-minute performance, having spotted fans in distress and requested that security check on their wellbeing and escort them safely out of the crowd.

-Houston Fire Chief Samuel Pena told reporters: “This is a tragic night.
+Houston Fire Chief Samuel Peña told reporters: “This is a tragic night.
 We had at least eight confirmed fatalities tonight and we had scores of individuals that were injured here in this event.

 “The crowd began to compress toward the front of the stage, and that caused some panic, and it started causing some injuries.
 People began to fall out, become unconscious, and it created additional panic.”

-Officials reported that 17 people were taken to hospital, including 11 who were in cardiac arrest, while some 300 people were treated for more minor injuries, including cuts and bruises, at the scene at NRG Park where a temporary field hospital had been set up.
+Officials reported that 17 people were taken to hospital, including 11 who were in cardiac arrest, while some 300 people were treated for more minor injuries, including cuts and bruises, at a temporary field hospital in NRG Park.

-Shortly after people began suffering from injuries, festival organisers including Live Nation called off the event
+Shortly after people began suffering from injuries, festival organiser Live Nation called off the event and cancelled the second and final day of the concert.
+Live Nation was not immediately available for comment.

-Houston Police have begun the process of identifying the fatalities, but have not yet released the names of the deceased publicly.
-They have also established an information and reunification centre, where people can receive information about loved ones who attended the festival but have not yet been located, at the Wyndam Houston Hotel at 8686 Kirby.
+Houston Police Department Chief Troy Finner said that an investigation was underway to find out what had happened at the festival, leading towards the mass casualty event, but emphasised that focus was on those who were injured and those who tragically lost their lives.

+“Nobody could dream of this,” he said.
+“I think it’s very important that none of us speculate.
+Nobody has all the answers tonight.”

 More to follow...